mikhael7/frontendmentor/README.md

 # Hi there ! 👋

-If you want to try yourself you can goto to [frontendmentor.io](https://www.frontendmentor.io), register or login to your account, pick a challenge, and start code and submit your code.
+If you want to try yourself you can goto to [frontendmentor.io](https://www.frontendmentor.io), register or login to your account, pick a challenge, start to code and submit your code.
 Enjoy 😁

 ## About